nattsp/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-The total number of steps a day can be found by adding all the steps from a particular data up.

-The following section of code uses the dplyr package in r to group all the data from each day together before adding up the steps.
+The total number of steps a day can be found by adding up all the steps from a particular date.
+The following section of code uses the dplyr package in *r* to group all the data from each day together before adding up the steps.

 ```r